HectorRicardo/simple-music-app/README.md

 A `MediaController` can connect to only one `MediaSession` at a time, but a `MediaSession` can connect with one or more `MediaController`s simultaneously.
-This allows your player to be controlled from your app's UI as well as from other places (Google Assistant, notification bar, etc..).
-Each of these "places" creates its own `MediaController` and connects to your app's `MediaSession` the same way.

 ## Player State